GeekFunkLabs/fluidpatcher/docs/concepts/ladspa.md

 * Group 2 receives audio from channels 2, 6, 10, 14
 * and so on

+Each audio group contains a stereo pair of audio streams.
+LADSPA plugins may process zero, one, or many audio streams depending on how they're written.
+When using a mono plugin, FluidPatcher automatically creates duplicate instances for the left and right channels.

 For maximum routing flexibility, the number of audio groups can be set equal to the number of MIDI channels.
 This increases CPU usage, since separate effect instances are created internally for each group.
 If